-Walk past Ditchling along the trail, where you will have views of the villages down the hill to your left, and the rolling hills of the downs to your right.
+Walk past Ditchling along the trail, where you will have views of the villages down the hill to your left, and the rolling hills of the South Downs to your right.
 You will also pass by plenty of South Downs Way signage, just so you know you are on the right track.

 When you reach a hairpin bend, take the right one, continuing along the ridge.

 Leave the South Downs Way

-The South Downs way Signage will have been directing you straight ahead so far.
+The South Downs way signage will have been directing you straight ahead so far.
 Well, you will know when it’s time to leave the trail when the signage directs you down a small trail to the right.
 It is here where you continue the walk straight ahead through a gate (not right), which will take you towards Lewes.

 I came here on another day to continue my SDW walk and took that right turn to walk to Southease.
 It ended up being one of my favourite walks ever, so I highly recommend it.